langchain-ai/langgraph-studio/README.md

 While in Beta, LangGraph Studio is available for free to all LangSmith users on any plan tier.
 [Sign up for LangSmith here](http://smith.langchain.com/).

 > [!NOTE]
-> We recommend using web version of LangGraph Studio UI instead of the desktop app.
-Web studio UI is supported on all platforms, does not require Docker and is faster.
-To get started, [run a local LangGraph server](https://langchain-ai.github.io/langgraph/tutorials/langgraph-platform/local-server/#langgraph-studio-web-ui) and connect it to the web studio UI.
+> We recommend that users [run a local LangGraph server and use the web version of LangGraph studio](https://langchain-ai.github.io/langgraph/tutorials/langgraph-platform/local-server/) instead of using the LangGraph Studio Desktop application.
+This is a newer feature that improves the development experience as it works without Docker, significantly shortens start up times, supports code hot-reloading, and works across all platforms.

 ![](./img/intro.gif)